sally/store-spotter/README.md

 Either way, I'd probably need to use more machinery in terms of API integration to find zips/cities/counties/states within a certain radius of a given location.
 I'm sure I could use the Google Maps API to do this, although [ZipCodeAPI](https://www.zipcodeapi.com/API) and [FreeMapTools](https://www.freemaptools.com/find-zip-codes-inside-radius.htm) also looked promising.

-Some old notes that were featured on this README from the reign of the previous implementation can be found [here]()
+Some old notes that were featured on this README from the reign of the previous implementation can be found [here](/misc/old_notes.md).

 ### Haversine VS Navigable Distance